 By the conclusion of the investigation period, and if the Dean and the Respondent have not entered into a voluntary resolution of the complaint, the Dean must either, (A) dismiss the complaint for lack of clear and convincing evidence of a Code violation and notify the Respondent and Complainant of the dismissal; or (B) make a written determination identifying, (1) the provisions of the Code that the Dean has determined the student is guilty of violating, (2) the facts establishing the violation(s), and (3) the sanction authorized by the Code, and serve a copy of that written determination and notice of the right to appeal upon the Respondent and the Complainant.
-The notice shall contain the names of the members of the Code Committee.
+The notice shall contain the names of the Chairperson and the student and faculty members of the Academic and Student Affairs Committee.